 Now, there is a potential of someone in that foreign country with access to the encryption algorithm to hide their own messages that could not be read by the authorities.
-What if the ones that stole this technology used it to encrypt messages to plan an attack against the United States?
+What if the ones that stole this technology used it to encrypt messages to attack something, someplace, or someone?

 Because you didn’t research the import/export laws of that country, and did not choose to possibly avoid the risk, you may be held liable, or worse, blamed for the foreign entity’s unfair advantage and ability to successfully attack the United States.